MousaAlhaddad/Data-Visualizations/README.md

 - The scatter plot shows the direct linear relationship between patients' weights and their insulin doses.
 - The clustered bar chart shows the differences in the percentages of type 1 and type 2 diabetes between the Middle East and East Asia.

+## Jupyter Notebooks
+There is a corresponding Jupyter Notebook for each of the above scripts with the same name.
+The notebooks are found [here](Jupyter Notebooks).
+They were added to make the visualizations apparent on the GitHub website.

 ## Dependencies
 * [NumPy](https://www.numpy.org/)